DirkTorre/DirkTorre/README.md

-- 👋 Hi, I’m @DirkTorre
+- Helli, I’m Dirk.
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning Django and server side web development, for making a personal website project.
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...